 Strip Beds and Start a Load of Laundry

 A great way to kick off your cleaning session is to get your machines running, meaning your washing machine and your dishwasher.
 Strip your bed and start a load of bedding.
 If you have a large capacity washer, you may have room in the load for everything.
 If not, start with just the sheets and pillowcases.
 Now that you have that first machine running, it’s time to head to the kitchen.

-Do Dishes and Clean Kitchen
+Do Dishes and Clean the Kitchen

 The next machine you need to start is your dishwasher.
-If you don’t have one, just start washing your first sink load of dishes.
+If you don’t have one, start washing your first sink load of dishes.
 Most people dislike doing dishes, so it’s a good idea to get that tedious job over with early on.
 If not everything fits into your dishwasher, wash the remaining dishes by hand.
-Just get all of your dishes done, so you can move on to cleaning the surfaces of your kitchen.
+Just get all of your words done, so you can move on to cleaning the surfaces of your kitchen.